ANYbotics/elevation_mapping/README.md

 This is a collection of [ROS] packages developed for local elevation mapping with a mobile robot.
 The software is designed for (local) navigation tasks with robots which are equipped with a pose estimation (e.g. IMU & odometry) and a distance sensor (e.g. kinect, laser range sensor).
 The provided elevation map is limited around the robot and reflects the pose uncertainty that is aggregated through the motion of the robot (robot-centric mapping).
 This method is developed to explicitly handle drift of the robot pose estimation.

-The Robot-Centric Elevation Mapping packages have been tested under ROS-Groovy and Ubuntu 13.04.
+The Robot-Centric Elevation Mapping packages have been tested under ROS Groovy and Ubuntu 13.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Author: Peter Fankhauser, pfankhauser@ethz.ch<br />
 Affiliation: Autonomous Systems Lab, ETH Zurich**